Setting up Pipelines via GitHub Machine Users

 Background

-During this setup, you will need to generate and securely store three GitHub tokens for two GitHub users.
-You will need a temporary location for these sensitive values between generating them and storing them in GitHub Actions.
-Do so according to your company's recommended security best practices (e.g., do not store them in Slack, a sticky note, etc., during this exercise.)
+During this process, you will generate and securely store three GitHub tokens for two GitHub users.
+Use a temporary but secure location for these sensitive values between generating them and storing them in GitHub Actions.
+Follow your organization's security best practices and avoid insecure methods (e.g., Slack or sticky notes) during this exercise.

-Your organization is required to rotate the GitHub tokens and update all GitHub secrets that use them.
+Organizations are required to rotate GitHub tokens and update all GitHub secrets referencing them.

-If you are screen sharing when generating these tokens, hide or pause your screen before selecting the Generate token
+If screen sharing while generating tokens, pause or hide your screen before selecting the Generate token

 - Classic tokens